aranyp20/iru-hw/README.md

 ## Usage

 The main script is: function_lister.sh, located in the root directory.
-After giving permission to the file, run it with: ./function_lister [input_binary] .
+Run it using the: "./function_lister [input_binary]" command.
 Expects one argument, which is the path to the binary.

 ## Testing

 For testing purposes there are 7 testible program sourcecodes in the tests/ folder.
-Giving permission and then running the test_runner.sh script will compile them with g++ and then run the main script with all of them.
+Running the test_runner.sh script (located in the root directory) will compile them with g++ and then run the main script with all of them.

 ### Test-cases: